 Summarised, it doesn’t look like it’s going away any time soon.

-How would it benefit me?
+How would it benefit my takeaway?

 A Paymentsense report conducted in 2017 revealed a steep increase in contactless payments across a variety of merchants between October 2016 and March 2017, with takeaways and restaurants being two of the fastest growing industries for on-the-go customers.